ezemriv/ezemriv/README.md

 ###

-A **Data Scientist** and former PhD Molecular **Biology Researcher**, with a passion for data mining and machine learning.
-Coming from a biomedical background, I love exploring the intersection of data science and nature, both in healthcare and sustainability.
+A **Data Scientist** and former PhD Molecular **Researcher**.
+My journey has taken me from studying cancer genomics to building fraud detection systems, and now I’m exploring the intersection of AI, finance, and Web3.

-- 🔭 Currently exploring a completely different field at **Caixabank Payments & Consumer**
+- 🔭 Currently working on **fraud detection and AI-driven financial solutions** at **CaixaBank Payments & Consumer**

-- 🌱 Learning **AWS, React, and algo trading.**
+- 🌱 Always learning—currently diving into **Web3 and crypto analytics**

 - 👨‍💻 All of my projects are available at my [Portfolio](https://ezemriv.github.io/DS-Portfolio/)